• Skip to primary navigation

 What side dish goes well with this dish?

-Because of the rich flavor in this dish, it goes really well with green veggies like Brussels sprouts or asparagus and a nice green side salad.
+Because of the rich flavor in this dish, it goes really well with green veggies like Bacon Brussels Sprouts: Restaurant Style Recipe or Bacon-Wrapped Asparagus, a nice green side salad, and slightly sweet, a little nutty, and rather crispy Sunchokes.

 pork tenderloin cordon bleu on a plate